slackhq/keeper/docs/configuration.md

-Keeper's default behavior with no configuration will enable it for _all_ androidTest variants.
+Keeper's default behavior with no configuration will enable it for only buildTypes that set `minifyEnabled` to true.
 This may not be what you want for your actual production builds that you plan to distribute.

 Normally, your app variant's minification task doesn't depend on compilation of its corresponding `androidTest` variant.
 This means you can call `assembleRelease` and `assembleAndroidTestRelease`